GLOBAL MARKETS-Asia stocks unsettled by HK, sluggish China factories

 Chinese shares have been less troubled, perhaps because news and images of the protests are hard to come by on the mainland.

-The Shanghai index inched up 0.1 percent to near a 19-month peak, while the CSI300 held steady.
+The Shanghai index was flat near a 19-month peak while the CSI300 held steady.

 In Japan, the latest data were so mixed that they offered little clarity about the actual state of the economy.